r-rocha/jsPsych-in-Qualtrics/mkdocs/flanker.md

 you can use [jSDelivr](https://www.jsdelivr.com/?docs=gh) to fetch the file like `https://cdn.jsdelivr.net/gh/<github-username>/<repository-name>/<file-name>`:
 <a href="https://cdn.jsdelivr.net/gh/jspsych/jsPsych/jspsych.js">https://cdn.jsdelivr.net/gh/jspsych/jsPsych/jspsych.js</a>.

-<font color=red>WARNING: if you are making changes, it takes up to 24 hours to show up.
-THUS NOT RECOMMENDED </font>
+<font color=red><b>WARNING: If you are developing your experiment and making frequent changes,
+jsDelivr is NOT your best option because it takes up to 24 hours to serve the modified files.</b></font> Read [How to use jsDelivr](https://www.freecodecamp.org/news/how-to-use-jsdelivr-e64e5590f66e/) to learn more about jsDelivr and Content Delivery Network (CDN) in general.

 ### Using this tutorial's GitHub files for the flanker task